July 26, 2020

 So even though the church leaders in Jerusalem understood some important things about faith and inclusion and obedience and salvation, even they didn’t get it exactly right for all times and all places.
 What “works” for faith, what salvation looks like, will not be the same for all people—it certainly won’t be the same across countries and cultures and time.

 I want to be clear that I am NOT saying “anything goes.”
-I am NOT saying that anything anybody does if fine and faithful and obedient to God because who are we to judge?
+I am NOT saying that anything anybody does is fine and faithful and obedient to God because who are we to judge?
 There are clearly things people do that are against the will of God.
-I won’t give you the list, you can read the paper.
+I won’t give you the list, you can read the newspaper.
 I am saying that following Jesus is not as easy as following a prescribed list of rules.
 It’s harder than that.
 It’s more complicated.

 Which, I think, is why the church is so important.
 Because the work of figuring out faithfulness is hard.
 The book of Acts shows that an important part of the church’s role is to help believers figure out what it means to be faithful in a particular context at a particular time.
 I don’t think we can take the list directly from Acts 15 and say that as long as we aren’t eating food sacrificed to idols or blood and as long as we aren’t fornicating—whatever that means—then we are good with God.